tanvikad/balance-robot/docs/report.md

 |0 (forward) | value $\texttt{x}$ from (0, 100) | 1 | 0 | PWM signal, width = $\frac{\texttt{x}}{100}$ |
 |1 (backward) | value $\texttt{x}$ from (0, 100) | 0 | 1 | PWM signal, width = $\frac{\texttt{x}}{100}$ |

 To create a PWM signal with width determined based on the input we used a variable $\texttt{counter}$ that repeatedly counted from 0 to 100.
-When $\texttt{reset}$ was high we made sure pull both the enables low to make sure the robot did not move.
+When $\texttt{reset}$ was high, we made sure pull both the enables low to make sure the robot did not move.
 However when $\texttt{reset}$ was low, we set the corresponding enable high whenever the $\texttt{counter}$ was less than the limit $\texttt{motorx[7:0]}$ and low when it was greater than the limit.
 This is illustrated in the below table,

 | condition 1 | condition 2 | $\texttt{en}_{1,2}$(output) | $\texttt{en}_{3,4}$ (output) |